 Let’s start with the best MCT oil in our opinion, our current favourite on the market.
 If you want an MCT oil with no additives, preservatives or unnecessary ingredients, we strongly suggest Performance Lab MCT.
 It’s the purest MCT oil available as its only ingredients are C8 and C10; it’s made from organic coconuts and distilled three times to ensure any unwanted MCTs, like C6 and C12, are removed.
 It is also free from gluten, soy and other allergens, and is a non-GMO and non-irradiated supplement that’s suitable for vegans.
 It is certified organic, and its manufacturing process is cGMP certified, ensuring the highest quality.

-A 475ml bottle of Performance Lab MCT costs around £25.
-Each bottle contains an estimated 31 servings.
 This is a premium product, packaged in a sleek, strong bottle and made using top quality, USDA-certified coconuts.
 Like most MCT oils, Performance Lab MCT is odourless and flavour-neutral.
+One tablespoon (15ml) will give you 12.8g of MCTs.

-Performance Lab MCT is ideal for gym-goers, office workers and anyone on the move as it can be kept in a locker, bag or drawer without refrigeration for years.
+The manufacturers of Performance Lab MCT stress that this energy oil helps to improve body and mind, boost vitality, and strengthen metabolic performance.
+It is ideal for gym-goers, office workers and anyone on the move as it can be kept in a locker, bag or drawer without refrigeration for years.
 MCT products are naturally anti-microbial so they don’t go out of date.
 Store it in a cool, dry place for maximum longevity.

 Best Mid-Range MCT Oil, Popular on Amazon: Ketosource Pure C8 MCT Oil

 If you prefer to buy supplements through Amazon, take a look at Ketosource Pure C8 MCT Oil.
-A 1000ml bottle typically retails for £29.
-This is a very fair price for a huge bottle of mostly C8 MCT Oil.
+A 500ml bottle typically retails for £20.
+This is a bottle of mostly C8 MCT Oil.
 It’s 99.8% pure C8 – the remaining 0.2% is C10.
 But as we mentioned earlier, there’s not much difference between C8 and C10 so Ketosource is still a ‘pure’ MCT oil product.

 According to the purple label, Ketosource boosts ketone levels ‘3x more than other MCTs’.
 We’re not entirely sure how they’ve come to this conclusion.
 However, MCT Oil has been shown to boost ketone levels, so they’re probably referring to this.